Progressive Growing of Video Tokenizers for Temporally Compact Latent Spaces: Text-to-Video Implementation Details

 \textbf{Training Details. } Following standard practices~\cite{singer2022make, ho2022imagen, ge2023preserve, gupta2025photorealistic}, we train our text-to-video diffusion model in 2 stages.
 In the first stage (image pertaining), we train the model only on images.
 In the second stage (joint training), we train the model jointly on both images and videos.
 We train the first stage for about 200K iterations and the second stage for around 150K additional iterations.
 We train our models on 8 nodes of H100 (64 GPUs in total).

-\textbf{Training on Longer Videos. } In Section \ref{t2v_exp}, we discuss that due to the highly compact nature of our \sixteenx latent space, we can use the same token budget for 340 frames (= 20 latent frames for \sixteenx temporal compression), which is the same as 136 frames with \fourx temporal compression.
-To verify the generation quality of very long videos 340 frames (or 14.1s) video at 24fps, we also train a text-to-video model for this.
+\textbf{Training on Longer Videos. } In Section 4.2 (Efficiency) in the main paper, we discuss that due to the highly compact nature of our \sixteenx latent space, we can use the same token budget for 340 frames (= 20 latent frames for \sixteenx temporal compression), which is the same as 136 frames with \fourx temporal compression.
+To verify the generation quality of very long videos 340 frames (or 14.1s) video at 24fps, we also train text-to-video model for this.
 More specifically, we only finetune our text-to-video model trained on \sixteenx temporally compressed latent space for an additional 10K iterations on video training of 340 frames.